-• Skills for Life Programme
+• Youth Leadership and Skills for Life Programme

 Enhancing confidence, resilience, and agency among young people

-broken image
+Section image

 YouthInvest considers life skills to be foundational and essential for young people in understanding, negotiating, and mediating everyday challenges and risks, and preparing them for adulthood as responsible, resilient, emotionally and socially adept productive citizens.

-• Our approach
+• Youth-led participatory approach

 • YouthInvest Foundation’s life skills programme focuses on equipping adolescents and youths with accurate, age-appropriate and culturally relevant information and skills that will help them to navigate day-to-day challenges and prepare for adult life.